Our favorite things to do:

-You can visit our favorite place to watch the sunset by visiting the marina where you’ll find picnic tables, kid-friendly wave-free wading, and a boat launch.
-Make a left out of the driveway, heading north.
-Then make an immediate left at the first traffic light onto East Dogwood Trail.
-A final left at the “T” onto North Dogwood Trail will get you to the first entrance to the marina within a few hundred feet on the right.
+Here’s how to find our favorite marina spot: make a left out of the driveway.
+Make the first left at the traffic light onto East Dogwood Trail.
+Turn left at the T onto North Dogwood Trail.
+The first entrance to the marina is within a few hundred feet on the right.
 Look for a marina symbol on the sign.

-To get to the other side of the marina, pass the first marina entrance and continue on North Dogwood Trail, making a right on Sassafras Lane (the first street after crossing the canal).
-Then bear right on the dirt road when you get to the circle at the end of the street.
-Both of these locations can be reached by bicycle or energetic walkers.
+To get to the other side of the marina, continue on North Dogwood Trail and then make a right on Sassafras Lane (the first street after crossing the canal).
+Bear right on the dirt road when you get to the circle at the end of the street.

-You can rent a kayak or two at Ocean Atlantic Rentals in Duck (252-261-4346), launch directly into the sound from behind the rental location and then kayak 2.5 miles to the marina.
+Kayaks are available for rent at Ocean Atlantic Rentals in Duck (252-261-4346).
+Launch directly into the sound from behind the rental location and kayak 2.5 miles south to the marina.
 Take your cell phone in a waterproof pouch, water, sunscreen, and a decent map.
 If you get to the causeway bridge, you've gone 2.5 miles too far.
-We recommend driving to the Marina before setting out so that you know what you are aiming for.
-When you are kayaking south it is directly due East (i.e., to the left of) the Peninsula.
+To get your bearings, we recommend driving to the marina before setting out.
+When you are kayaking south, the marina is directly due East (i.e., to the left of) the Peninsula.

 Below are some of our

 favorite restaurants (from North to South)

 owned by the same folks for over 20 years.